Going to space has been my biggest dream since I was a little kid. I bet you are in a similar situation.

 If you ask me, my first thought would be that fuel is the most expensive part of space travel.
 It takes a lot of energy to propel rockets the size of buildings into orbit so that must be where the problem resides.

 I would be wrong.

 Rocket propellant actually doesn’t account for much of the cost in a rocket launch.

 Most modern rockets use fuel with high-oxygen levels or methane, both of which are relatively cheap to produce and not that different from what vehicles on Earth use.

 The Falcon 9 (SpaceX) uses about $200,000 in fuel per launch and while that is a lot of money, it is only a small percentage of the $6 to $11 million a rocket launch costs.

 There are three main reasons why going to space is expensive.

 - Development cost – There’s little room for error when it comes to launching things into space.
 One small error will put lives and millions of dollars in expensive equipment in danger.
+More importantly, human lives.
 Designing and building rockets is a big challenge and one that must not be taken lightly.
 This is why thousands and thousands of hours have to go into developing the technology and materials that make space travel possible.
 Then, all that needs to be tested and re-tested many times on the ground.
 Simulations are run, materials are stress tested, missions are rehearsed again and again.
 This generates big expenses in terms of jobs, development, and engineering.